dogadogans/digitalsilence/README.md

 git init

 # Connect to GitHub repository
-git remote add origin [repository-url]
+git remote add origin [repository-url] you can find it from code button if you already created a  readme.md for the project, if not it's already being shown.

 # Check repository status
 git status